brentnjones/Vault/README.md

-# Vault Agent Injector on OpenShift - Overview for Customers
+# Vault Agent Injector on OpenShift

 ## What This Documentation Accomplishes